When to visit

 Chum’s Restaurant ($)

 Eating at Chum's is a bit like travelling back in time to the middle of the 1970s.
 Don't expect too much from the décor or the food, but it's still a favourite family restaurant with the locals who go for the traditional Canadian breakfast (eggs, bacon, etc.), burgers and friendly service.
-Open daily from 7 a.m. to 3 p.m.
+Open Tuesday to Sunday from 7 a.m. to 8 p.m.

 Horsting's Farm Market ($)

 Horsting's houses a bakery, a cafe and a farmer's market with farm-fresh produce, flowers and plants, all in a charming setting.
 Sit on the patio and enjoy a custom sandwich, entirely designed by you with your choice of bread, protein, condiments, cheese and vegetables.
 Don't feel like a sandwich?
 Have soup, a muffin, a slice of homemade pie, a cookie or just an ice cream cone.
 There is also a small boutique selling gifts and garden items.
 Easily accessible with a large parking lot.
 A real nugget on the Gold Rush trail!
-Open daily from mid-March to December, 8 a.m. to 6 p.m.
+Open daily from 9 a.m. to 5 p.m.

 - Very Favourable